-Originally developed as a way to prevent women from passing certain rare diseases on to their children, Zhang says it can also be used to create rejuvenated eggs.
+It was originally developed as a way to prevent women from passing certain rare diseases on to their children.
+Zhang says it can also be used to create rejuvenated eggs.
 He calls it a “cure for infertility” and says Darwin Life will begin offering it to women aged 42 to 47, an age at which the chance of becoming pregnant declines dramatically.

 Zhang is a highly skilled fertility provocateur who last year, in Mexico, carried out the first successful use of the technique, which employs delicate hollow needles to swap the chromosomes of a woman’s egg into the egg of a donor.

 The process is controversial because it is largely untested and because some consider it a form of genetic modification.
-In March, after lengthy public debate, the U.K. became the first country to formally allow the use of a similar treatment, but only when a couple is at very high risk of having a child with a life-threatening genetic disease.
+In March, after lengthy public debate, the U.K. became the first country to allow a fertility clinic to offer a similar treatment, but only when a couple is at very high risk of having a child with a life-threatening genetic disease.